 Daily duties include, but are limited to; observe, indentify, mark and/or eliminate hazards to ensure guest/employee safety; safe transport of un-loaded/loaded toboggan to/from different locations on the mountain in various snow conditions; safely evacuate self/guests and employees from a disabled aerial lift in a timely manner.
 Perform snow control operations as needed (specific training required)

 The Mountain Adventure Center is the place to go when you are seeking thrills.
-The Mountain Adventure Center is the home of Mountain Hosts, Mountain Adventure Pros (MAPs) and Safari Guides.
+The Mountain Adventure Center is the home of Mountain Hosts, Mountain Adventure Pros (MAPs) and Snowcat/Expedition Guides.
 Our Mountain Hosts are volunteer employees who perform complimentary in-bounds tours, help answer general guest service questions and lend a helping hand wherever they are needed.
-MAPs conduct paid in-bound powder tours and assist in Powder Safaris, DMI Tours, and Ski & Skin tours.
+MAPs conduct paid in-bound powder tours and assist in Powder Expeditions, DMI Tours, and Ski & Skin tours.
 They are also another great resource from which guests can gather endless information about the mountain.
-The Safari Guides are here to provide safety and service to our guests on all side- and back-country adventures: Snowcat Powder Safari, DMI, and Ski & Skin Tours.
-Safari Guides are experienced Patrollers and Snow Safety professionals.
+The Expedition Guides are here to provide safety and service to our guests on all side- and back-country adventures: Snowcat Powder Expedition, DMI, and Ski & Skin Tours.
+Expedition Guides are experienced Patrollers and Snow Safety professionals.
 If adventure is calling, these are the guys and gals you are looking for.

 These are the guys who make the corduroy flow down the mountain.
 Individuals must have a current drivers license with own transportation to and from work.
 Main duties of this job include but are not limited to, operating snowcat grooming equipment to prepare the runs for the nest day’s skiing at Powder Mountain.
 Basic knowledge of heavy equipment operation is a plus.
 Individual must be able to abide by company standards and policies at all times.
 This position is a graveyard position.